bleachbit/docs/_posts/2015-09-30-install-on-linux.md

 To install BleachBit, first <a href="http://bleachbit.sourceforge.net/download">download</a> the latest installation package for your system.

+### Requirements

+BleachBit requires Python 2.5, 2.6, or 2.7 (not 3) and GTK+ version 2 (not 3).
+There is an experimental branch with support for GTK+3.

 ### Ubuntu, Mint, and Debian

 Double click on the downloaded installation package which has a name like <tt>bleachbit_1.6_all_ubuntu1404.deb</tt>.
 Then, follow the prompts.